botify-labs/botify-sdk-js-middlewares/docs/middlewares/lscacheMiddleware.docs.md

 import baseSdk from 'botify-sdk';

 const sdk = applyMiddleware(
-  lscacheMiddleware([
+  lscacheMiddleware({
+    cachedOperations: [
       { // This operation will be cached by default
         controllerId: 'AnalysisController',
         operationId: 'getUrls',
-    }
-  ])
+      },
+    ],
+  })
 )(baseSdk);

 const callback = (error, result) => {